DiskFrame/disk.frame/README.md

 ## Open Collective

 If you like disk.frame and want to speed up its development or perhaps you have a feature request?
-Please considering sponsoring me on Open Collective
+Please consider sponsoring me on Open Collective

 ### Backers